- Explain the arguments for and against government intervention in a market economy

 |• Internships and apprenticeships||-||-|

 Some have called the United States a land of opportunity.
 Although the general idea of a ladder of opportunity for all citizens continues to exert a powerful attraction, specifics are often quite controversial.
 Society can experiment with a wide variety of proposals for building a ladder of opportunity, especially for those who otherwise seem likely to start their lives in a disadvantaged position.
 The government needs to carry out such policy experiments in a spirit of open-mindedness, because some will succeed while others will not show positive results or will cost too much to enact on a widespread basis.

 There is always a debate about inheritance taxes.
 It goes like this: Why should people who have worked hard all their lives and saved up a substantial nest egg not be able to give their money and possessions to their children and grandchildren?
 In particular, it would seem un-American if children were unable to inherit a family business or a family home.
 Alternatively, many Americans are far more comfortable with inequality resulting from high-income people who earned their money by starting innovative new companies than they are with inequality resulting from high-income people who have inherited money from rich parents.

 The United States does have an estate tax—that is, a tax imposed on the value of an inheritance—which suggests a willingness to limit how much wealth one can pass on as an inheritance.
-However, according to the Center on Budget and Policy Priorities, in 2015 the estate tax applied only to those leaving inheritances of more than $5.43 million and thus applies to only a tiny percentage of those with high levels of wealth.
+However, in 2022 the estate tax applied only to those leaving inheritances of more than $12.06 million and thus applies to only a tiny percentage of those with high levels of wealth.

 The Tradeoff between Incentives and Income Equality